Elms

 No analysis available

-Multiple listing remarks explicitly say the building has "100% hurricane insurance" and "100% Hurricane insured," which is strong evidence of comprehensive building insurance coverage.
-This is direct public-remarks support for the building being fully insured.
+The remarks repeatedly state that the building is '100% hurricane insurance' and '100% Hurricane insured,' which is strong explicit evidence of full building insurance coverage.
+This is a direct match to the insured_fully feature.

 No analysis available